appAttendance/buzzer/README.md

 The host heads over to `/host` and will be able to see everyone that buzzes in and clear the list in between questions.

+## Game rules
+* The first team is chosen at random and can choose a category and level.
+They are not required to raise a question and can wait until a buzzer is pressed.
+* The host should give some explaination of the categories.
+* The first team that presses the buzzer can say the question
+* If it is right, that team is assigned that number of point
+* If it is wrong, the point of that question will be deducted.
+No answer is wrong as well.
+* If nobody knows, the host can ask the audience.
+If even the audience does not know it, the host will read the question.

+## Advice
+* Put a punishment on incorrectly pressing the buzzer.
+Might be fine to give the teams some time to test whether it works, but afterwards it should stop.
+* Have a separete person who is a judge about the correctness.
+Then the host does not need to know all the answers as well, and it might avoid a sense of bias by the host.
+* Use a microphone and speaker.
+* Multiple displays might be useful to be able to show the quiz on full screen and the buzzer on another screen.
+Make sure to remember to clear the buzzer after every question.
+* Create a team for the audience.
+* As explained by an experienced host of Hacker Jeopardy: the game is mostly not a knowledge quiz for the participating teams, but entertainment for the audience.
+The 100-300 questions should be known by a large part of the audience.
+The 400 and 500 questions can be harder.
+If the audiences knowns almost nothing, it will not be entertaining for them.